courtega/AdvancedHoppers/README.md

 Simplify hopper configurations and save on materials with this small, performant utility plugin.
 Filter expressions follow a simple syntax that takes less than a minute to master.

+## What's different?

+- Added chat integration, notifying you when you're editing a filter expression, and notifying you when an edit was cancelled.
+- Items that aren't accepted by the filtered hopper will no longer clog it!
+- Slight performance optimization (in my basic testing, RAM usage was reduced by 20%, but YMMV)
+- Removed grouping separator and replaced it with an OR operator.
+- Fixed enchantment/level delimitation issue by switching from `_` to a more intuitive `:`.
+- Many more things, just check commits

 ## Contributors

 If you'd like to contribute, feel free to make a pull request, and you will be credited accordingly.
 I'm probably not